cython/cython/README.txt

 --------------------------

+There are TWO mercurial (hg) repositories included with Cython:

+   * Various project files, documentation, etc. (in the top level directory)
+   * The main codebase itself (in Cython/)

+We keep these separate for easier merging with the Pyrex project.

-To see the change history, go to the Pyrex directory and type
+To see the change history for Cython code itself, go to the Cython directory and type

  $ hg log

 This requires that you have installed Mercurial.

 -- William Stein (wstein@gmail.com)

 xxxx